 Sprinkle ¼ teaspoon of granulated sugar over the coffee.
 This step adds a slight caramelization.

 Press the coffee powder gently with the plunger (umbrella-shaped attachment).
-Do not press too hard otherwise the coffee powder with fall from the pores to the lower container.
+Do not press too hard; otherwise, the coffee powder falls from the pores to the lower container.

-Top with ¾ cup warm water (not boiling hot water) until the filter is almost full.
+Top with ¾ cup warm water (not boiling water) until the filter is almost full.

 Cover with the lid and keep the filter on the counter to let the coffee percolate.

-It will take 3-4 hours for the coffee to percolate nicely and create a thick decoction.
-You can use the decoction after 15-20 minutes also but it will not be very thick.
+It will take 3-4 hours for the coffee to percolate nicely and create a thick, strong decoction.
+You can also use the decoction after 15-20 minutes, but it will not be very thick.

 Discard the leftover coffee, or use it to make another batch.